Vurv78/VExtensions/README.md

 ![](https://img.shields.io/badge/Expression-yes-green)

-Allows you to print to other players chats with Expression 2 and StarfallEx, behaves like chat.AddText (Repo deleted, so there wouldn't be complications with parity)
+Allows you to print to other players chats with Expression 2 and StarfallEx, behaves like chat.AddText

 ## CoroutineCore
 ![](https://img.shields.io/badge/StarfallEx-no-red)